 The basic rules for making comparisons of inequality in Spanish

-We will begin by talking about adjectives in Spanish.
-“Los adjetivos” are words that are used to describe things like the physical appearance and personality of people, the way places look and so on.
-Adjectives are very commonly used along with the verb “SER” in its forms “ES” and “SON”, e.g. “Ella es alta” (She is tall) or “La ciudad es grande” (The city is big).
-Being able to describe things is the first step to make comparisons in Spanish.
+Being able to describe things is the first step to make comparisons in Spanish, which is why we will begin by talking about adjectives in Spanish.
+“Los adjetivos” are words that are used to describe things like the physical appearance and personality of people, the way places or any object looks like and so on.
+Adjectives are very commonly used along with the verb “SER” in its forms “ES” and “SON”, just like shown in these two sentences:

 The sentence structure behind comparisons in Spanish